Pseudo-Lab/GenAIDD/README.md

 ## Acknowledgement 🙏

-OOO is developed as part of Pseudo-Lab's Open Research Initiative.
+Generative AI in Drug Design Lab is developed as part of Pseudo-Lab's Open Research Initiative.
 Special thanks to our contributors and the open source community for their valuable insights and contributions.

 ## About Pseudo Lab 👋🏼</h2>